-Do you often get stuck in patterns of negativity?
+Do you feel stuck in an endless cycle of arguments and negativity?

-Do you feel like you are often being criticized and can never do things right?
+Do you often feel criticized and like you can never do things right?

 Do you feel punished by your partner's silence, rejection, or distance?